vspy/erlang-bjson/README.md

 (especially because MongoDB uses it and there is a lot of implementations already)?

   * BJSON is more space-efficient (and that is important if you use it in games, for instance).
-  * BJSON can be used not only for associative arrays (hashes, documents in BSON terminology), but also for plain values like strings and integers.
+  * BJSON can be used for plain values like strings and integers.
-  * There is no “Oh fuck”'s, like in [emongo](https://github.com/JacobVorreuter/emongo/blob/master/src/emongo_bson.erl#L232).
+  * There is no “Oh fuck”'s inside, like in [emongo](https://github.com/JacobVorreuter/emongo/blob/master/src/emongo_bson.erl#L232).

 Cheatsheet
 ----------